JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-02/about-the-static-keyword-in-csharp/index.md

 }
 ```

-The above example demonstrates a common use case where a static property tracks the number of class instances created.
+The above example demonstrates a use case where a static property tracks the number of class instances created.
 The property is accessible through the class name (Person.Count) rather than through an instance.

 ### Static Constructors